Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

     `$ petalinux-package --force --boot --atf --u-boot`

-    > **Note:** the packaged linux boot images will be placed in the `images/linux` directory in the PetaLinux build root.
+    > **Note:** The packaged linux boot images will be placed in the `images/linux` directory in the PetaLinux build root.
 Make a note of this directory location as it will be used in the next steps.
 If you intend to use a different machine than the one that was used to build PetaLinux or a Windows based PC to download the Linux boot images using SmartLynq+ the contents of this directory should be transferred to that machine before proceeding to the next steps.

 ## Using SmartLynq+ High-Speed Debug Port for Linux Image Download and Boot